SciML/MethodOfLines.jl/docs/src/index.md

 At the moment the centered difference, upwind difference, nonlinear laplacian and spherical laplacian schemes are implemented.
 If you know of a scheme with better stability or accuracy in any specific case, please post an issue with a link to a paper.

+Due to an implementation detail, the maximum derivative order that can be discretized by MOL is `div(typemax(Int), 2)`, in 64 bit `4611686018427387903`.
+We hope that this is enough for your purposes!

 ## Installation

 Assuming that you already have Julia correctly installed, it suffices to import